khalid-el-masnaoui/PHP-Notes/Tools/profiling/xdebug/README.md

 You can use VSCode to visualize and analyze the Xdebug profiling data all from within the IDE
 - **PHP Profiler (DEVSENSE.profiler-php-vscode):** This extension is recommended for analyzing Xdebug profiler data directly within VS Code.

+Open the generated `cachegrind.out.*.gz` file directly in VS Code
+- by dragging and dropping it
+- or by using the command palette (`Open Profile File (Xdebug Profiling Output)`)

+This extension provides a visual representation of call times, self-times, and call graphs, allowing you to identify performance bottlenecks.